 For more information and to see Hauke’s contribution follow the link below.

-This new book looking at the many different types and forms of contemporary musical instruments has been edited and co-authored by Hauke, for more information click here.
+This new book looking at the many different types and forms of contemporary musical instruments has been edited by Hauke, for more information click here.

 A�19.07.16 The best albums to listen to while studying from Bon Iver to Stornoway A�

 a�?It has never been proven that listening to music helps people to concentrate, but various studies have shown that listening to calming songs can reduce stress levels by blocking out background noise.

 a�?Ultimately it all comes down to personal preference as ita��s almost impossible to compile a list of tracks that will suit everybodya��s working habits.
 Dr Hauke Egermann, senior lecturer at the University of York, explains: a�?Generally, I believe that there is no such a thing as a�?optimala�? music, as a listenera��s response to music always depends on the situation/context we are in and on many listenera��s characteristics.a�� a�?